 I got a chance to interact with one woman who is suffering from this condition, and facing all odds that come along with it, and still going strong!
 Here is her story of living with Polycystic Kidney Disease.

 Meet Pragati Adhikari, a 44-year- old Bangalore-based freelance counsellor working from home.
 Married, with two beautiful daughters, Ms. Adhikari is an inspiration for many of those who are facing difficulties in their lives yet choose to fight back, instead of giving in.

 Even at the time when this interview was being conducted, she was travelling to an appointment with her doctor to discuss her surgery at Manipal Hospital, Bangalore.
 Yet she spared us her precious moments and agreed to talk to us.

 Originally from Saharanpur, Uttar Pradesh, Ms. Adhikari has been living in Bangalore for the past 18 years.
 Among other things, she has done a PG Diploma in Design from NIFT and PG in Psychology.
-Expecting her second child, at the age of 33, it was a chance finding that led to her knowing that she had this condition during one of the regular obstetrician visits.
+It was a chance finding during a routine sonography that led to her knowing that she had this condition during one of her gynaecologist visits.

 There are a number of symptoms of Polycystic Kidney Disease which include abdominal pain and/ or tenderness, blood in the urine, excessive urination in the night, drowsiness, joint pain and nail abnormalities.
 Physical examination will show abnormal tenderness over the liver, enlarged liver, high blood pressure, growth of the kidneys and the abdomen and other forms of aortic or mitral insufficiencies.